 - Curbstomp Battle: What Miss Piggy gave Nicky and his gang.

 - Dating Catwoman: What Nicky tried to pull with Miss Piggy but never succeeded.

 - Delivery Guy Infiltration

 - Deus ex Machina: A motorcycle just when Piggy needed one.
-As with everything, lampshaded:Miss Piggy: (practically batting her eyelashes) What a coincidence!
+As with everything, lampshaded:Miss Piggy: (practically batting her eyelashes) What an unbelievable coincidence!

 - Digital Destruction: The most current version of the movie uses the songs as heard on the soundtrack album.
 As a result, several things are compromised: